KC7-Foundation/kc7_data/envolvelabs_cyberwarcon/envolvelabs.xyz.md

 inet:email:message:from="stephanie_clark@envolvelabs.xyz"
 ```

 Now, we’ve found all the emails sent by Stephanie.
 But, remember, we need to find only those messages about economics.
 We can add a filter based on the subject line of the email messages to find such emails.
-In this case, we’ll use an inclusion filter with a regular expression (regex) comparator to look for the term “economics” anywhere within the email’s Subject line:
+In this case, we’ll use an inclusion filter with a [Regular Expression (regex) comparator](https://synapse.docs.vertex.link/en/latest/synapse/userguides/storm_ref_lift.html#lift-by-regular-expression) to look for the term “economics” anywhere within the email’s Subject line:

 ```css
 inet:email:message:from="stephanie_clark@envolvelabs.xyz" +:subject~="economics"
 ```

 This leaves us with only one result.

+>Question 4: Who was the first person to send Delia Hill an email about “solidarity”?

 <u>**Filters Example 2: Exclusion Filtering**</u>